oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 ## Cloud Application Architecture

 - Application is collection of services
-- Many small servers with single purpose
+- Many small servers with single purpose each
 - Load balanced across servers
 - Decoupled data from servers
 - Concurrency for scale